Southampton Manager Tonda Eckert Linked to Authorised Spying in 'Spygate' Panel Report

 • The panel described the spying as a 'contrived and determined plan from the top down to gain a competitive advantage.'

-• Southampton's captain issued a statement regarding his binoculars celebration following the verdict.
+• Southampton's captain issued a statement regarding a binoculars celebration following the 'Spygate' verdict.

-An independent panel found that Southampton manager Tonda Eckert authorised spying on rival clubs, describing it as a deliberate plan for competitive advantage.
-The controversy has affected other clubs and individuals in the league.
+An independent panel reported that Southampton manager Tonda Eckert authorised spying on rival clubs, describing it as a deliberate plan.
+The incident, referred to as 'Spygate,' has led to public statements and reactions from those involved.

 Confirmed by 2 independent sources